Dherse/masterproef/content/4_phos.typ

 === Function and synthesizable blocks

 @phos separates functions into three categories: functions denoted by the keyword `fn`, and synthesizable blocks denoted by the keyword `syn`.
 They are designated in such a way to create clearer separation between the concerns of the user, and to allow the compiler to better separate the different functions of the code.
-All functions in @phos, regardless of their type, are subject to constraints and the constraint-solver, whether these constraints be expressed on values, or on signals.
+All functions in @phos, regardless of their type, are subject to constraints and the constraint solver, whether these constraints be expressed on values, or on signals.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))